Is Troop 6000 still meeting during the COVID-19 pandemic?

 Can my Girl Scout Troop work with Troop 6000 to earn their Gold, Silver, or Bronze Awards?

-To protect the privacy of Troop 6000 Girl Scouts, we do not allow
+To protect the privacy of Troop 6000 Girl Scouts, we do not allow visitors at troop meetings.

 What happens when girls in Troop 6000 leave the shelter?